 WILLY WONKA AND THE CHOCOLATE FACTORY

 Roald Dahls work has been filmed with variable success.
 (See below for other Roald Dahl-based films).
 Willy Wonka and the Chocolate Factory was the first time that Dahls work had been brought to the screen apart from his classic macabre tale Lamb to the Slaughter, which had been earlier filmed as an episode of Alfred Hitchcock Presents (1955-65).
 Dahl had also previously worked on the screen adaptations of two books by his good friend Ian Fleming the James Bond film You Only Live Twice (1967) and the childrens fantasy Chitty Chitty Bang Bang (1968).
 However, Willy Wonka and the Chocolate Factory, based on Dahls childrens book Charlie and the Chocolate Factory (1964), was the first fully-fledged Dahl screen adaptation.
 The resulting film was not a success at the time it came out, with many not knowing how to take its wacky surrealism and alarmingly sinister undercurrents.
+Even Dahl, who toom a screenwriting credit, hated the film for many years afterwards.
 It has since become a cult film.

 A zany imagination that has gone into the film.
 Dahl and the design team have let their imaginations roam in terms of nonsense absurdities lickable wallpaper, a room built entirely in halves, hallways with a series of doors that travel down into tiny perspective, rivers and waterfalls of chocolate, flowers with petals that are edible cups of tea, giant nonsensical vehicles.
 The costume and set design people have a great deal of fun, managing to use every available colour of the spectrum, seemingly all at once.
 The only failing of imagination is the sometimes cheapness of budget the interior of the wonderland shows through as being just a dressed-up factory interior where the ceiling height windows and pillars are clearly evident.
 The musical numbers from Doctor Dolittle (1967)s Leslie Bricusse are light and innocuous and never drag proceedings down as they are often wont to do in these films.